suffolklibraries/lgc/content/collections/events/creative-sessions-12-02.md

     content:
       -
         type: text
-        text: 'On this session artist Eleanor Rodwell will facilitate a relaxed drawing and mark making workshop.'
+        text: 'On this session poet Dean Parkin will facilitate a word and poetry workshop.'
       -
         type: hardBreak
       -